Tuminha/workit-landing-page/README.md

-# Frontend Mentor - Workit landing page
+# 🚀 Workit Landing Page - Frontend Mentor Challenge

 ![Design preview for the Workit landing page coding challenge](./preview.jpg)

 ## Welcome! 👋

-Thanks for purchasing this premium Frontend Mentor coding challenge.
+Thanks for checking out this Frontend Mentor Challenge.
+This project is a great opportunity to practice your coding skills and showcase your knowledge of HTML and CSS. 🎯

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
-These premium challenges are perfect portfolio pieces, so please feel free to use what you create in your portfolio to show others.

-**To do this challenge, you need a decent understanding of HTML and CSS.**

-## The challenge
+## The challenge 🏁

-Your challenge is to build out this landing page and get it looking as close to the design as possible.
+The goal is to build a landing page as close to the design as possible.
 You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+If you've got something you'd like to practice, feel free to give it a go.
+Your users should be able to view the optimal layout for the interface depending on their device's screen size and see hover and focus states for all interactive elements on the page.

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-## Where to find everything

-Your task is to build out the project to the design file provided.
-We provide both Sketch and Figma versions of the design, so you can choose which tool you prefer to use.
-You can download the design file on the platform. **Please be sure not to share them with anyone else.** The design download comes with a `README.md` file as well to help you get set up.
+## Project setup 🛠

 All the required assets for this project are in the `/assets` folder.
 The images are already exported for the correct screen size and optimized.
 Some are reusable at multiple screen sizes.
 So if you don't see an image in a specific folder, it will typically be in another folder for that page.

 We also include variable and static font files for the required fonts for this project.
 You can choose to either link to Google Fonts or use the local font files to host the fonts yourself.
 Note that we've removed the static font files for the font weights that aren't needed for this project.

-The design system in the design file will give you more information about the various colors, fonts, and styles used in this project.
-Our fonts always come from [Google Fonts](https://fonts.google.com/).

-## Building your project
+## Building your project 🏗

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps: